ArneCL/BlogPosts/golang-closures-anonymous-functions.md

 Title: Golang: Anonymous functions, function passing and closures
 Tags: golang

-Golang support can pass functions and closures to other functions.
+Golang can pass functions to other functions.

-Here's an anonymous function that takes in a string and returns a string, which is passed to another function
+This anonymous function takes in a string and returns a string.
+It is passed to another function.

 		anon := func(s name) string {
 			return "Hiya, " + name